ThorisoM-hub/THM-active-directory-basics-lab/README.md

 * ⚙️ **Server Operators:** Tasked with maintaining physical or virtual hardware states.
 They can log onto domain servers interactively, restart system services, configure backup routines, and format storage volumes, but do not manage identity lifecycles.

 > 🛡️ **IAM / SOC Career Alignment:** Documenting this phase demonstrates a practical grip on structural identity placement and access boundaries—key competencies required to identify unauthorized privilege escalations during active security monitoring or access reviews.
+To better understand the real-world impact of Active Directory delegation, the following architectural concepts were analyzed during the lab:

+#### 1. The Danger of Over-Privileged Service Accounts
+* **The Real-World Issue:** In legacy or poorly managed corporate environments, helpdesk staff or IT support technicians are frequently added directly to the `Domain Admins` group simply because they need to perform basic identity management tasks like resetting passwords or unlocking accounts.
+* **The Security Risk:** If a technician's account is compromised via phishing or credential harvesting, the attacker instantly inherits full, domain-wide administrative rights.
+This allows immediate lateral movement and total infrastructure takeover.

+#### 2. Implementing Role-Based Access Control (RBAC)
+* **The Solution:** By using the **Delegation of Control Wizard** in Active Directory, administrative permissions were securely scoped down to the absolute minimum required:
+  * **Scope Limitation:** Restricted exclusively to the `Sales` OU container path.
+The technician account cannot view or modify objects inside the `IT`, `Management`, or `Marketing` OUs.
+  * **Permission Limitation:** Restricted strictly to password management properties (specifically resetting passwords and forcing password changes at the next user logon session).

+> 🛡️ **IAM / SOC Career Alignment:** Implementing targeted organizational delegation is a foundational pillar of modern IAM engineering.
+This exercise demonstrates a practical mastery of enforcing the **Principle of Least Privilege (PoLP)** at the structural level, a core requirement for mitigating insider threats and restricting lateral compromise vectors during an incident response scenario.